1. Home

 As thousands of Sudanese refugees arrive in Adré, Chad, MSF medical staff carry a war-wounded patient into a hospital tent

-Background to the Sudan crisis
+Background to the Sudan war and crisis

 Following a military coup in 2021, most international aid to Sudan was frozen.
 This led to an economic crisis and increased food insecurity.